 This is seriously my new favorite drink and while it might sound a bit crazy (especially if you aren’t a Bloody Mary fan), trust me when I say that it’s so refreshing.
 It’s a great example of the sum of two things being way better than their parts.

-Bring a batch of these guys to your 4th of July festivities and rescue the day.
+Use this Michelada recipe and bring a batch of these guys to your 4th of July festivities and rescue the day.

 1) Stir together all the ingredients except the beer and salt ingredients.
 Store in the fridge until needed.

 3) In tall glasses, rub the rim with limes and dip in salt.
 Add ice and about 1/2 cup of michelada mix.
 Then top with beer and serve extra beer on the side!

 This Michelada recipe starts with a mix that is very similar to a good bloody mary mix but you want it to be a lot lighter.
 It doesn’t need all the intense spice (like horseradish) that a good bloody mary needs.

 These are the basics I use for my Michelada mix and yes… that’s a jar of pickles.

 I like to use Clamato juice for these because it has a lot of spices already in it and is savory and delicious.
 If you want to use normal tomato juice you definitely can but add some lemon juice, celery salt, salt and pepper, and a bit more hot sauce to the mix.

 Clamato juice is a great base though so unless you are making a vegetarian version I recommend starting with it.